yhyoon/pldi2023-artifact/README.md

 # Artifacts for "Inductive Program Synthesis via Iterative Forward-Backward Abstract Interpretation"

+We have changed the tool name from "AbsSynth" to "Simba" in the final version, but this change is not applied in this artifact.
+So its name is still `AbsSynth`.

 ## Virtual Machine Image

 We provide a VirtualBox VM image to address the difficulty